storybookjs/marko/docs/writing-stories/introduction.md

 The template is reused across stories.
 Template.bind({}) makes a copy of the function which reduces code duplication.
 Similarly,`...Primary.args` makes a copy of the data, reducing data duplication.

 What’s more, you can import args to reuse when writing stories for other components.
 This is useful when you’re building composite components.
-For example, if we make a `ButtonGroup`component, we might remix two `Button` stories.
+For example, if we make a `ButtonGroup` story, we might remix two stories from its child component `Button`.

 ```js
 // ButtonGroup.stories.js